 Many potential never events could occur in healthcare settings where nurses are present.
 Therefore, it is important for nurses to be aware of the guidance on never events as they may be directly involved in preventing or identifying such incidents.

 Can you claim against the NHS for a never event?

 If you can prove that you’ve suffered undue harm due to medical negligence by the NHS, then you may be entitled to claim compensation.

-Thank you for reading our guide on never event claims.
+Thank you for reading our post on never event claims.